 People can limit their exposure to acrylamide by being aware of cooking methods and not smoking.
 They can roast or bake potatoes instead of frying them and toast bread until it is light rather than dark brown.

 There is also a link between drinking very hot liquids and cancer of the esophagus, or food pipe.
-Drinking coffee that is hotter than 149ºF may increase a person’s risk of developing esophageal cancer.
 Therefore, it is best to allow coffee to cool slightly before drinking it, particularly if it does not contain milk.
+A 2019 study recommended that optimum safe temperatures for drinking hot beverages are between

 Most cancers occur due to a combination of factors, including people’s genes, environment, and lifestyle.